 Oral conscious sedation is an option for patients who need something a little stronger than nitrous oxide.
-This is a pill which is taken about an hour before your dental appointment.
-You will not fall asleep during your procedure but you will feel drowsy and relaxed.
+This is a pill taken about an hour before your dental appointment.
+You will not fall asleep during your procedure, but you will feel drowsy and relaxed.
 Even though you are “sedated,” you will remain conscious and able to respond to questions and instructions.

 Is sedation dentistry safe?